 Associate for Pastoral Care

 The Reverend Lisa Flores Musser joined Saint Michael and All Angels as Associate for Pastoral Care in July, 2012.
 A native of New Orleans, Lisa did her undergraduate studies at Spring Hill College in Mobile, Alabama, worked as an events and media coordinator in sports promotion, then as a regional administrator in the restaurant industry.
 Prior to seminary at The General Theological Seminary in New York City, Lisa served as a youth minister at St. Paul’s Episcopal Church in Akron, Ohio.
 Following graduation from seminary and ordination in 2005, Lisa has had a distinguished ministry in Christian formation in parish, regional, and national settings.
 Lisa served congregations in New York, Fernandina Beach (Jacksonville), Florida, Grosse Point, Michigan, and Memphis, Tennessee.
-She is married to David Musser, currently a student at Virginia Theological Seminary.
+She is married to David Musser, a recent graduate of Virginia Theological Seminary.

 The Reverend Oliver Butler

 Oliver’s ministry is focused on relationship building, fun, and creatively engaging life and the God who gave us life.
 He has spent over 25 years in some form of youth ministry.
 He has served youth in church and non-church environments; he’s led kids in camps and on mission trips; he’s worked youth programs in the United States and in Europe.
 Oliver has been an ordained priest in The Episcopal Church for more than 10 years.
 Most recently, he served seven years as the senior chaplain at the Episcopal School of Dallas, and, also, has served as Interim Rector at St. Anne’s Church in Desoto.
 Oliver and his wife, Elizabeth, are parents of one child, Vera.